hmeng22/learn-vue-template/README.md

    // extract webpack runtime and module manifest to its own file in order to
    // prevent vendor hash from being updated whenever app bundle is updated new webpack.optimize.CommonsChunkPlugin({name: 'manifest', chunks: ['vendor']}),

+   // vendor.js not only contains Vue codes but also webpackBootstrap. webpackBootstrap will change if chunk is using hash, so we extrace this part into another file.
    ```

 7. vuex module